top of page

 Stella Artois Beer Ads

 The famous theme in the popular series of Stella Artois beer adverts is actually from the French film 'Jean de Florette'.
+I remember seeing these ads as a kid and being really intrigued by the music.
 The theme was played on chromatic harmonica by the legendary Toots Thielemans.
 Learn to play it on diatonic in this lesson.

 Dixon Of Dock Green Theme